psychemedia/storytelling-notes/love_more_salt.md

 'I want you to dress every dish without a mite o' salt.'

-' That'll be rarely nasty,' says the cook.
+'That'll be rarely nasty,' says the cook.

 'That don't signify,' says she.